sabesan-shanmu/react-open-weather-app/README.md

 ## Usage
 Displays current weather and 5 Day / 3 Hour Forecast.
-Due to the database row limit set on heroku, the api is configured is only to pull information for 10,000 locations.
+Due to the database row limit set on heroku, the api is configured to pull information for 10,000 locations.

 ## Site
 Site: https://react-open-weather-app.herokuapp.com/